 Earnout - In connection with the Business Combination, Earnout Holders are entitled to receive consideration in the form of Earnout Shares upon the Company achieving certain Triggering Events, as described in Note 15 - Earnout Shares.
 The contingent obligations to issue Earnout Shares to the Earnout Holders, excluding Employee Option Holders, are recognized as derivative liabilities in accordance with ASC 815.
-The liabilities were recognized at fair value on the Closing Date and are subsequently remeasured at each reporting date with changes in fair value recorded in the Condensed Consolidated Statements of Operations.
+The liabilities were recognized at fair value on the Closing Date and are subsequently remeasured at each reporting date with expense, changes in fair value recorded of derivative liabilities, and other corporate level items.
+Similarly, reconciling items included prior to consolidated assets include corporate cash and cash equivalents, deferred tax assets attributable to the corporate entity, and operating lease right-of-use assets.
+The Company's overhead functions, such as accounting, treasury, and human resources, are centrally performed and the costs and related assets are not allocated to the Company's operating segments.
+Corporate interest expense primarily consists of interest charges on the Convertible notes.
+Prior to the merger with DHHC, Legacy UHG did not have a corporate function and therefore did not maintain any corporate level accounts.
+Following the merger, the Company has implemented a corporate level accounting function, resulting in the Condensed Consolidated Statements need for certain reconciling adjustments which did not exist prior to the Business Combination.